Turkomania: Ethnic composition

 From the 13th century onward, several medieval sources and modern studies affirm the presence of Turkoman tribes in Central and Eastern Anatolia, commonly referred to under the name Turcomania.
 In The Travels of Marco Polo, the Venetian explorer Marco Polo provides a 13th-century account of the region, describing the inhabitants of Turcomania as following:

 In Turcomania there are three classes of people.
 First there are the Turcomans; these are worshippers of Mahommet, a rude people with an uncouth language of their own.
-They dwell among mountains and downs where they find good pasture for their occupation is catdekeeping.
+They dwell among mountains and downs where they find good pasture for their occupation is cattle-keeping.
 Excellent horses, known as Turquans, are reared in their country, and also very valuable mules.
 The other two classes are the Armenians and Greeks, who live mixt with the former in the towns and villages, occupying themselves with trade and handicrafts.

 The ethnonym "Turkoman" was historically used to designate the Oghuz Turkic nomadic groups during the Middle Ages.
 These groups began migrating into Anatolia in large numbers following the Battle of Manzikert in 1071, a pivotal event that facilitated Seljuk expansion and the establishment of various Turkic dynasties and empires across the region.